-- One example is research on the non-profit social enterprise KickStart, which has sold more than 232,000 human-powered irrigation pumps at low cost to farmers in Burkina Faso, Mali, Tanzania, Kenya and other countries between 1991 and 2013.
-In Kenya, the additional revenue generated by users of the productivity-enhancing were equivalent to 0.6% of the country’s GDP in 2011.
+- One example is research on the non-profit social enterprise KickStart, which has sold more than 335,000 human-powered irrigation pumps at low cost to farmers in Burkina Faso, Mali, Tanzania, Kenya and other countries.
+In Kenya, the additional revenue generated by users of the productivity-enhancing were estimated as equivalent to 0.6% of the country’s GDP in 2011.

 - A study of agriculture in Thailand and Indonesia by Warr (2006) shows that, between 1981 and 2002, productivity increases in the sector following the introduction of irrigation accounted for 5% of overall GDP growth in Thailand and 3.5% in Indonesia.
 Moreover, the productivity increases in agriculture freed up resources which could then be put to use in other sectors.
 This reallocation contributed 16% to overall GDP growth in Thailand and 24% in Indonesia.

 Other studies look at the role of labour productivity for economic growth more broadly:

 - A global review by ILO (2013) finds that increases in labour productivity within economic sectors is the main driver of economic growth (rather than sectoral re-allocation).
 In particular, growth in industry and services plays an important role for aggregate economic growth.